PikachuPenial/Titanmod/PATCHNOTES.md

 *Fixed ammo bar going out of bounds when chambering a extra round into a weapon*

+*Players who are on a respawn timer when the End Of Game phase begin no longer respawn*

 *Servers with hibernation enabled no longer get stuck on the same map and gamemode if all players disconnect during the End Of Match phase*

+*Players that connect to the server during the End Of Game phase will now have a disclaimer shown on their HUD*

 *Functions that gather all player entities no longer grab bots (I don't know why bots would be on a Titanmod server but this is just in case someone does something funky)*